What's NewClick on our ad from POLITICO: #LetsGetClear on #ImmigrationReform.

 To build the economy of the future, the United States must create the workforce of the future, and U.S. employers need an immigration system that works for them, not against them.

-The American Council on International Personnel (ACIP) and the Society for Human Resource Management (SHRM) – who collectively represent the U.S. employers and the HR and legal professionals who navigate the immigration system everyday – advocate meaningful, practicable reforms for U.S. employers that include:
+The Council for Global Immigration (formerly known as the American Council on International Personnel (ACIP)) and the Society for Human Resource Management (SHRM) – who collectively represent the U.S. employers and the HR and legal professionals who navigate the immigration system everyday – advocate meaningful, practicable reforms for U.S. employers that include:

 |Electronic Employment Verification